medical-genomics-group/JODIE/README.md

 --p number of markers
 --k number of genetic components
 --y path to phenotype file in txt format
---xfiles path to genotype files in zarr format; multiple files are separated by space --dir path to output directory
+--x path to genotype files in zarr format; multiple files are separated by space --dir path to output directory
 --g number of markers in each group if grouping is desired; otherwise g=p; this assumes that markers are ordered in groups in sequence (either g or gindex is needed as input parameter, not both)
 --gindex txt file with information about which group each marker belongs to in the same order as the markers in the genotype matrix (either g or gindex is needed as input parameter, not both)